RobertFOConnor/react-native-number-ticker/README.md

 # react-native-number-ticker
-A simple easy-to-use ticker component for animating ticker numbers.
+A simple, lightweight and easy-to-use ticker component for natively animating ticker numbers.

 ![](preview-gif.gif)